 The "cold plunge reduces inflammation" claim sounds good until you realize that some inflammation is necessary for adaptation.
 Studies have shown that cold-plunging immediately after strength training reduces muscle hypertrophy.
 The post-workout inflammation is the signal your body uses to build.
 Suppressing it with cold blunts your gains.

 If you train for strength or hypertrophy, cold plunging right after a workout works against you.
-Most cold plunge marketing skips this detail.
+Many cold plunge marketing skips this detail.

 The Mood Effect Is Real but Modest